Language-Research-Technology/atap-website/content/events/events.md

 ### Previous Webinars {#webinars}

-Our webinar series is a joint initiative with the Language Technology and Data Analysis Laboratory ([LADAL](https://slcladal.github.io/index.html)), (School of Languages and Cultures, University of Queensland).
+Our webinar series is a joint initiative with the Language Technology and Data Analysis Laboratory ([LADAL](https://slcladal.github.io/index.html)), (School of Languages and Cultures, The University of Queensland).

 #### October 3 2022 - Paweł Kamocki: European Union Data Protection initiatives and their consequences for research